30 Everyday Mistakes You’re Probably Making That Can Ruin Your Teeth

 Over bleaching and over whitening using over-the-counter kits can end up being quite damaging to our teeth.
 “It can lead to enamel loss and therefore prompt permanent tooth sensitivity,” Katz says.
 “Always test the product first and then, if it doesn’t cause sensitivity, follow the directions exactly as written.”
 And, when in doubt, skip the bleaching products and consider natural whiteners such as cauliflower and, even, strawberries.

 It’s a nervous habit we all need to skip—for the sake of our teeth.
-“You’re not ‘Bucky Beaver,’” Katz says.
+“You’re not ‘Bucky Beaver,'” Katz says.
 “This can cause stress fractures to your teeth.”
 A better option: Squeeze a stress ball during times of stress or munch on a healthy snack like almonds to keep you occupied, suggests Victoria Veytsman, DDS, a dentist at Cosmetic Dental Studios in New York City.
+Just keep pencils and these things out of your mouth.

 Using your teeth to rip things open